manzinello/mailgo.js.org/docs/keyboard.md

 title: Keyboard commands
 ---

-From mailgo 0.4.0, when a **mailgo** modal is showing, there are also keyboard commands that can perform different actions
+When a **mailgo** modal is showing, there are also keyboard commands that can perform different actions

 ## Mailto modal